Change is as Good as Rest

 Cross training keeps it interesting and engages different muscles all the time.
 This builds overall muscle strength and reduces the chance of injury from repetitive strain or overuse.

 The benefits to cross training are countless…from conditioning the entire body and not just specific muscle groups, to improving your skill, agility and balance.
-Try a new class or form of exercise this week.
+Try skiing; jumping rope, rowing, yoga, racquet ball, basketball, skating…the list is endless!
 Mix and match your sports and change your routine on a regular basis.

 If you want to see an improvement in your cardio, stronger bones, muscles and joints, reduced body fat and improved flexibility, better balance and coordination, get started on a cross training exercise routine today!